The Intent-Led Pipeline System for Tech Vendors

 Context

-Why you're writing to them specifically, based on something you actually know about their situation
+Why you're writing to them specifically, based on something you know

 2